Reference

 LevelSetMethods.CartesianGrid — Method

-CartesianGrid(lc, hc, n)Create a uniform cartesian grid with lower corner lc, upper corner hc and and n nodes in each direction.
+CartesianGrid(lc, hc, n)Create a uniform cartesian grid with lower corner lc, upper corner hc and n nodes in each direction.

 Examples